 So there you have it!

-I think the biggest lesson I’ve gained from doing this with my first two kids is that you cannot force them to sleep, but you can keep them on a routine.
-The best thing you can do is to create a relaxing, quiet environment that is free of distractions and encourage sleep as much as possible.
-If they choose not to sleep, then continue on the next day as you regularly would.
-Wake them up at their normal hour and proceed on with your day.
-This will only benefit you when nap time rolls around!
+The biggest lesson I’ve learned with my first two kids is that you cannot force them to sleep, but you can keep them on a routine.
+The best thing would be for me to create a relaxing, quiet environment free of distractions and encourage sleep as much as possible.
+If they choose not to sleep then continue it the next day like normal waking them up early in their regular hour time period which will only benefit us when nap time rolls around!

 Unless you have an amazing sleeper, this transition will probably be a struggle.
 Try to be as patient and upbeat as you can!
 Kids pick up on your cues, so make sure you are positive about them growing up into ‘big kids’.